 A reservoir stores the water from the river and lets it through gradually.
 This offers a greater degree of control because the system can still work if the river runs dry.

-The final type is a pumped system, which uses cheaper off-peak energy to pump stored water back up to a higher point to generate energy at peak times.
+The final type is a pumped system, which uses cheaper, off-peak energy to pump stored water back up to a higher point to generate energy at peak times.

-Is domestic hydropower feasible?
+Is domestic hydropower practical?

 Hydropower’s practicality depends entirely on your access to running water.
 But, even if you have a river or stream nearby, it doesn’t mean you can automatically consider hydropower.